Cameron-M/Diff-Visualization--Georgia-O-Keeffe-/README.txt

 /////////////////////////////////////////////////////////////////////
 // USAGE
 /////////////////////////////////////////////////////////////////////
-OS X: Run DiffVis.app
-Windows:

-Other: Run the source code using the Proccessing.app, which can be found at https://www.processing.org/
+Run the source code using the Proccessing.app, which can be found at https://www.processing.org/